HA title.jpg

 Just a few things to note while submitting content to us which helps us out though.

 • Please send content typed in an attached document file (eg Word).
-Please name the file with the article title, or be descriptive in it.
-It gets a little confusing when you have 4 files all called hear_abouts_artcle.docx
+Please name the file with the article title.

 How does 'Hear Abouts' happen?

-Andy and team members chase people for articles and write pieces, regular contributors submit, we have a monthly editorial meeting to generate ideas and articles.
+Margaret, Frances and team members ask people for articles and write pieces themselves.
+There are regular contributors who submit items.
+We also have a monthly editorial meeting to generate ideas and articles.

 Not on the physical distribution area and would like the next edition as a digital copy in pdf format?
 Fill this in...